Pain and discomfort are part of orthodontic treatment. Sometimes, a braces wearer has to face a problem such as braces wire poking back of the mouth.

 When participating in an outdoor game or any activity that may involve a risk of falling, wear a mouthguard to protect your braces and teeth.

 Poking braces wire isn’t an emergency.
 So, you don’t have to go to the orthodontist immediately for this.
 However, you must consult your orthodontist as soon as possible to make an appointment to fix the problem permanently.
 In meantime, you need to manage it at home so that the wire can’t hurt your gums or cheek.

 Otherwise, it can cause other complications and stop the progress of treatment.

-You may call it an emergency if the pokey wire cut your cheek too much and you struggle to stop the bleeding, talk to your orthodontist and do what he or she suggests.
+But, if the pokey wire cuts your cheek too deeply and you are unable to stop the bleeding, contact your orthodontist and follow his or her instructions.

 Poking braces wire can be a result of a long archwire, imperfect braces adjustment, biting on hard foods, or cleaning the tooth carelessly.